Medical Product Oversight:

 Recommendations for Executive Action

 Comments: On 9/6/16, FDA provided an update on its actions to address this recommendation.
 FDA concurred with the recommendation and reiterated that it plans to identify opportunities for setting measurable goals related to regulatory science.
-The agency indicated that it would provide an update by 3/6/17.
+On 9/4/18, FDA described efforts taken to address the recommendation.
+Specifically, the agency described the actions of committees developed by each of the centers to oversee their regulatory science activities.
+However, FDA still needs to document steps taken by these centers to develop measurable goals.
+The agency indicated that the recommendation should remain open.

 Recommendation: In order to improve FDA's strategic planning for regulatory science efforts, the Secretary of Health and Human Services should direct the Commissioner of FDA to develop and document measurable goals, such as targets and time frames, for its regulatory science efforts so it can consistently assess and report on the agency's progress in regulatory science efforts.